wasabirobby/fivem-appearance/README.md

-# fivem-appearance with tattoos (ox edition)
+# fivem-appearance with tattoos (esx legacy & ox edition)

-The updated fivem-appearance including clothing, barber, and tattoo shops for ESX based servers.
+The updated fivem-appearance including clothing, barber, and tattoo shops for ESX Legacy based servers.

 ## Features
 - The interactive clothing/skin manager we know and love (fivem-appearance)